 Yes, we can work with you individually or in small groups.
 For group projects, however, we recommend that all group members attend the writing center session simultaneously.
 Our sessions are highly interactive--if one group member is designated to bring a paper to the writing center, that group member may not be equipped to answer all of the questions that come up during the writing consultation.

 10. Can I work on more than one assignment during my session?
 Can I make multiple appointments for the same day?

 We ask writers to focus on one writing assignment per session so that writers and consultants have time to discuss each text thoroughly.
 Writers may make one Writing Center appointment per day.
 If you have extenuating circumstances, please email the Writing Center Director, Dr. Nicole Munday, email@example.com.

-Yes, if you have a very long paper and you do not think that the 30-minute-session will be enough, just mention it when you come in and we will try to make arrangements for a 60-minutesession.
+Yes, if you have a very long paper and you do not think that the 30-minute session will be enough, just mention it when you come in and we will try to make arrangements for a 60-minute session.
 As a guideline, papers that are more than five pages in length typically require an extended session.
 If you have a paper over 15 pages in length, you may need to schedule more than one session.

-Graduate students are more than welcome to visit the center and the consultants will be able to work with you (we recommend, though, that graduate students request hour-long sessions).
+Graduate students are more than welcome to visit the center and the undergraduate consultants will be able to work with you.
+However, the University Writing Center is primarily an undergraduate writing center.

 13. Does the Writing Center regularly communicate session information with faculty members?

 Typically, the Writing Center does not send reports to instructors about the work you do during sessions.
 However, if you would like to give your instructor proof of your Writing Center session, you may request a self-assessment form, which allows you to summarize your session and provides a place for your consultant’s signature.
 If you would like to grant the Writing Center permission to contact your instructors to coordinate a plan for your writing development, you may contact the Director of the Writing Center, Dr. Nicole Munday, at firstname.lastname@example.org.